Defensible claim

 Operational data

 The planner-offline and AI-planning-online windows show a materially different operating record.
-Verdify keeps the weather and operating caveats next to the table because executive readers should see both the result and the claim limit.
+Verdify keeps the weather and operating caveats next to the table because executive readers should see both the result and the claim limit before deciding what the system should learn.

 | Metric | Planner offline | AI planning online |